Cos'è il Cashmere e perché è così prezioso e costoso? - Lanaioli

 What is Cashmere and why is it so precious and expensive?

-It all starts from the Cashmere Goat
+Everything starts from the Cashmere Goat

 Its name derives from the historical region of Kashmir, currently divided between the states of India, Pakistan and China, from where Cashmere fiber was exported to Europe since the beginning of the 1800s.